Char7otte/grandma-s-ashes/Practical03/PartA_Lab.md

 ![Change authentication mode](./screenshots/4_mixed_server_authentication_mode.png)

-**1.3 Create a Dedicated Login User (Optional but Recommended):**

-For improved security, consider creating a dedicated SQL Server login user specifically for your Node.js application instead of using the "sa" account.
-Here's how:

-- In SSMS, navigate to **Security** > **Logins**.
-- Right-click on **Logins** and select **New Login**.
-- In the **Login name** field, enter a descriptive name for your application user (e.g., "booksapi_user").
-- Select **SQL Server authentication**.
-- Set a strong password for the user.
-- Under **Map to Server Roles**, grant the user the necessary permissions to access and modify the database.
-You can adjust these permissions based on your specific needs.
-- Click **OK** to create the login user.

 **Important Notes:**

 - Restart your SQL Server service after making changes to the configuration.
 - Remember to replace "SQLEXPRESS" with your actual server instance name if it differs.
-- Use strong passwords for both the SQL Server instance (if using "sa") and the dedicated login user (if created).

 By following these steps, you've successfully configured your Microsoft SQL Server Express instance to enable remote connections via TCP/IP and support mixed mode authentication.
 This allows your Node.js application to connect and interact with the database in the next steps of the practical.